The Cincinnati Enquirer published an interesting photo essay: A Day in the Life of Fiona the Baby Hippo. Enjoy.

 Former President Obama’s Five Faults of the Week

 No Cincinnati teams making it to college basketball’s Final Four

 Hunting hogs from helicopters

 To lead you into this week’s dose of satirical headlines, The Onion identifies the top 10 destinations for spring break.

 Weekly Headlines from The Onion (combos welcome)

-Here’s a 2-fer to sent you into the weekend – a leftover from Act 2 and one that made me think of Elyse.
-Have a safe weekend and in the words of Garrison Keillor, Be well, do good work, and keep in touch.
+To send you into the weekend, here’s an MTV classic from days gone by.
+In the words of Garrison Keillor, Be well, do good work, and keep in touch.